nautobot/nautobot/nautobot/docs/user-guides/getting-started/creating-devices.md

 4. Populate the `Name`
 5. Select the `Device Role` from the drop-down selector
 6. Select the `Device Type` from the down-down selector
-7. Select the `Site` from the drop-down selector
+7. Select the `Location` from the drop-down selector
 8. Set the `Status` to the appropriate value in the drop-down selector
 9. Click on `Create` at the bottom of the form (not shown)